Frequently Asked Questions

 Can I get a mortgage?

 Yes.
 Our legal structure is designed to work with standard Irish mortgages.
+BER A1 homes qualify for green mortgage rates (0.8–1.2% discount).
 The fee covenant is similar to existing management company obligations that lenders are familiar with.
-We're actively engaging with lenders to ensure smooth approvals.

 Environment & Impact

-We plant native Irish species appropriate to each site's conditions: oak, birch, hazel, rowan, holly, willow, alder, and others.
-The specific mix is designed by qualified ecologists to maximize biodiversity and resilience.
+We plant native Irish species appropriate to each site's conditions: oak, birch, Scots pine, rowan, holly, hazel, alder, and willow — following DAFM guidelines for native woodland establishment.
+The specific mix is designed by qualified ecologists to maximise biodiversity and resilience.

 How is environmental impact measured?

-We use third-party verification for carbon sequestration and biodiversity metrics.
+We use third-party verification for carbon sequestration (approximately 7.1 tonnes CO₂/ha/year at maturity) and biodiversity metrics.
 This includes ongoing monitoring of species diversity, tree growth, soil carbon, and ecosystem health.
-Results are published annually.
+Results are published annually and linked to each home.

 What about carbon credits?